nestybox/sysbox-runc/README.md

 ### Creating an OCI Bundle

-In order to use sysvisor-runc you must have your system container in the format of an OCI bundle.
+In order to use sysvisor-runc you must have your container in the format of an OCI bundle.
 If you have Docker installed you can use its `export` method to acquire a root filesystem from an existing Docker container.

 ```bash